A LANDSCAPE ANALYSIS

 Then look at how your visitors behave.
 Usually the path is pretty obvious.
 If they leave quickly, you need more engaging content.
 Better pictures and text.
 If they spend a lot of time on the page but don’t buy, you need a better call to action.
 And if they go to the cart but don’t complete the purchase, then you need to work on your pricing. it’s literally that simple.

-This is like evolution, survival of the fittest.
-Once you get your website dialed in, you need to be continuously be improving it.
-Trends are constantly changing and what works today may no longer work tomorrow.
+Like evolution, survival of the fittest, once you get your website dialed in, you need to be continuously improving it.
+The world – and especially the internet – is constantly changing and what works today may no longer work tomorrow.

 What we suggest is always be A/B testing your website pages.
 Create alternate versions of each key page and randomly display them to visitors.
 There are tools that help you analyze the traffic and where people are clicking.
 After a few weeks it’s usually obvious which one performs better.
 Then archive the bad one and A/B test the new one against yet another experiment.